-“The real cause of human suffering lies in the lack of education (social awareness) about the ‘ego’ and how it controls our perception (without being detected).”
+“The real cause of human suffering lies in the lack of education about the ‘ego’ and how it controls our perception (without being detected).”

 What is the Ego?

-Collective egotism is an association or allegiance to a group or ideology – political, tribal, corporate, club, sports team, military, race, nationality (national pride), religion, and so forth.
+Collective Egotism (the World Ego) is an association or allegiance to a group or ideology – political, tribal, corporate, club, sports team, military, race, nationality (national pride), religion, and so forth.
 The individual ego attempts to seek solace by joining a particular group to escape one’s own sense of dissatisfaction, powerlessness and lack of self-worth.
 Individuals affected by egotism (narcissism) feel strengthened through the identification or membership with a group.
 The legacy of collective egotism has been so successful throughout history because this social construct has been created to oppress others by sowing seeds of indifference and discontentment among people who are the same.
 The way to govern and control the population is by convincing its citizens that they are not one people, but separate and unequal groups of people.

-Collective egotism is a reflection (extension) of individual egotism that manifests the same fear-dominated traits such as the need to belong, to be right (others wrong), the accumulation of more, complaining against this or that (me against the other; us against them), and the need for conflict and external enemies (opposition and competition defines its boundaries).
+Collective egotism is a reflection or extension of individual egotism that manifests the same fear-dominated traits such as the need to belong, to be in the ‘right’ (others wrong), the accumulation of more, complaining against this or that (me against the other; us against them), and the need for conflict and external enemies (opposition and competition defines its boundaries).
 All of this is done with the intent to seek out new things and causes to identify with, in order to feel ‘alive’; establishing disunity (through divide and conquer strategies), indifference, self-preservation and a larger sense of self-worth.
-The purpose of collective egotism is to strengthen a collective identity with an inflated view of their group by creating the dichotomy of external enemies that do not share its views.
-Who would racists be without the existence of other races?
-Who would democrats be without republicans?
-Who would believers be without non-believers?
-When people are in the grip of the inherent collective ego structures, they no longer feel a greater sense of oneness and equality with humanity.
+The purpose of collectivism is to strengthen a collective identity (through disharmonious archetypes) with an inflated view of their group by creating the dichotomy of external enemies that do not share their views.
+The ego needs the the outer world to feel something and to have purpose.
+We will use others to reaffirm their addiction to judgement, we will use their external enemies to reaffirm their addiction to hatred.

-Research has shown that being influenced by our individual and collective dysfunction of the egoic mind can be held responsible for most of our emotional pain, conflict and suffering – including self-importance, hierarchical structure of power, inequality, prejudices, bigotry, judging others, exploitation, hoarding, abandonment issues, manipulation, rage, addiction, anxiety disorders, violence, survival of the fittest, racism, sexism, colonialism, road rage, environmental pollution, superiority, division, consumerism, lack of empathy, loneliness, despair, co-dependent relationships, religious and tribal wars, weapons of mass destruction, and so on.
+Research has shown that being under the influence of our individual and collective dysfunctional mind-patterns (ego consciousness) can be held responsible for most of our emotional pain, conflict and suffering – self-importance, unworthiness, social hierarchical structures of power, inequality, prejudices, judging others, exploitation, feeling resentful towards others, hoarding, materialistic consumption, excessive thinking, escapism habits, abandonment issues, manipulation, rage, addiction, anxiety disorders, body dysmorphia, collective victim-hood, grievances, violence, survival of the fittest, racism, sexism, colonialism, road rage, environmental pollution, genocide, superiority, division, consumerism, lack of empathy, loneliness, despair, co-dependent relationships, religious and tribal wars, weapons of mass destruction, and so on.

-“Ego is the immediate dictate of human consciousness.” ~Max Planck
+“Ego is the immediate dictate of human consciousness.”

 The ego is strengthened when we begin to identify and react from the small, polarized, conditioned voice in our heads that usually speaks first and is the loudest.
-The voice of our ego is usually the one that creates a disturbance in our peace of mind, yet we unconsciously listen to it most of the time.
-The ego is your perceived identity that is constantly creating imagined boundaries to reinforce thoughts of fear, past pain, scarcity, limitation and disconnection.
+This ongoing commentary in our heads is usually the one that creates a disturbance in our peace of mind, yet we unconsciously listen to it most of the time.
+Think of the ego like a computer virus that runs and operates in the background of our mind that limits our power, inner healing and potential.
+The ego is an illusory, self-generated identity that hides behind those declarative beliefs, opinions and statements beginning with the idea of who we think we are and the stories we tell ourselves.
+It is constantly creating imagined boundaries to reinforce thoughts of fear, past pain, a set of routine behaviors, emotional reactions, hardwired attitudes, scarcity, limitation and disconnection.
 In this way we guard ourselves from perceived threats from the outside world that are moderately to extremely threatening .
 This must not be mistaken for the ‘other’ voice in our heads (which is from our authentic self) that comes from the space of higher truth, intuitive insight, equanimity, creativity, compassion, and love.